Skip to main content

 Will Mojo be open-sourced?

-We expect to open-source Mojo progressively over time as it continues to mature.
+We have committed to open-sourcing Mojo in 2026.
 Mojo is still young, so we will continue to incubate it within Modular until more of its internal architecture is fleshed out.

 Why not develop Mojo in the open from the beginning?